Microbial Bioactives

 The systematic review process yielded a body of evidence that spans food traceability systems, blockchain-enabled supply chains, sustainability governance, natural product research, and bio-inspired design methodologies.
 After screening and eligibility assessment, the included studies provided both qualitative and quantitative data suitable for synthesis.
 The results are organized as an integrated narrative supported by statistical interpretation, with explicit reference to the two tables and three figures provided.

+Table 1: Effects of Internal and External Factors on Firm Exit by Bankruptcy (Log Hazard Rates).
 This table extracts regression coefficients (Log Hazard Rates) and standard errors from the Cox proportional hazards model examining survival factors in South Korean biotechnology firms.
 The Log Hazard Rate (Estimate) acts as the effect size measure for meta-analysis, showing the correlation between the variable and the likelihood of exiting due to bankruptcy.
-(Source: Sustainability 2017, 9, 108, specifically drawing on model results for bankruptcy risk).
+(Source: Shin et al., 2017)

 Study Context (Variable)